Zvikar72/heisenberg-ssc-health-check/README.md

 ## Features
 -   `heisenberg check` - Inspect a single package@version (npm, PyPI, Go)
 -   `heisenberg bulk` - Generate SBOMs for one or more repos or list of repos from the file, then parallel-check all dependencies and writes a CSV report.
+Also supports **vendor SBOM assessment** (CycloneDX, SPDX, CSV formats) in `vendor` mode.
 -   `heisenberg sbom` - Generate SBOMs for one or more repos [in case you need one].
 -   Adds **Custom Health Score** (experimental) that blends popularity, maintenance, vulnerabilities, and dependents (weighing heavier into security).
 -   CSV includes cross-check URLs (deps.dev / Snyk / Socket).